pabloapausa/pabloapausa/README.md

 # Hi!
 I am Pablo

-I am currently pursuing a dual degree in Software Development and Digital Design at UOC, because of this interdisciplinary program I have the skills to approach projects with a holistic perspective.
+I am currently pursuing a dual degree in Software Development and Digital Design at UOC, because of this interdisciplinary experience I have the skills to approach projects with a holistic perspective.

 ## Now listening...